second-pair/b31dg_assignment3/README.md

 This project requires a few things to build:
 1. A suitable mbed-compatible compilation toochain.
 	*  This project is using the `ARM_GCC` toolchain, but this can be changed in the *Makefile*.
+	*  These toolchains are most likely available from your package manager as well as from the developer's website.
 1. The `mbed_cli` CLI.

 ##  Setup Instructions